kingmoc/single-page-checkout-cjs-react/README.md

 ### STEP 4.
 Listing Items/Products in Cart:

 Now it's time to add code so that we can display any items/products in our cart.
 We will create another component `<CartItems />` that will be used to render our data.
-If you recall we've been passing our cart object in state but for our items, we only need data about each item.
+If you recall we've been passing our cart object in state - but for OUR items, we only need data about each item.
 The Commerce.js SDK wonderfully provides all necessary data within the `line_items` property.
 Take a look:

 ![](src/img/line-items.JPG)